jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Mobat.md

 RacialMods: +4 Perception when using blindsense
 Languages: Undercommon (cannot speak)
 SQ:
+SpecialAbilities:
+  Screech (Su): >
-SpecialAbilities: Screech (Su) Once per day as a standard action, a mobat can produce an ear-splitting screech that stuns non-mobats in a 20-foot-radius burst.
+    Once per day as a standard action, a mobat can produce an ear-splitting screech that stuns non-mobats in a 20-foot-radius burst.
 All creatures within the area must make a DC 15 Fortitude save or be staggered for 1d3 rounds.
 Other mobats and urdefhans (see page 276) are immune to this effect.
 This is a sonic mind-affecting effect.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: